Why Conversion Rate Optimization Is More About the Why than the What

 We heard from HubSpot CEO Brian Halligan at Inbound 2018 that reducing friction is key to having happy customers.
 That framework is exactly what should fuel your CRO strategy.
 When you take your project ideas through the PIE framework listed above, make sure the center of your reasoning is reducing friction for your customers.
 Even if industry standards show that video should produce greater results, your customers may not care if you use a single image or b-roll video as your banner content—but they want their questions answered.

 Remember, your focus should be on your specific customers and what will work on your specific website.
 If you’re familiar with inbound marketing—and you should be since you’re here—the method relies on research.

 The first step in any CRO initiative should be conducting your own audience research to understand what your users really want.
 Follow that up with an audit to see where users are dropping off of your website.
 Then take those findings and implement your changes and A/B test them.

 Every initiative should be based on proven results rather than the assumption that because a new CTA worked for another company, it will work for you too.

-Now because I have no dinner plans, feel free to send me your favorite dinner recommendations.
-Better yet, send me your CRO questions and we can tackle those in the comments below.
+Now because I have no dinner plans, feel free to send me your favorite dinner recommendations @SmartBugMedia on Twitter.
+Better yet, send over your CRO questions, and we can tackle those together.